-Runtime governance is therefore conditioned not only on action type, but also on the environment profile:
+Runtime governance is therefore conditioned on both the action type and the environment profile:

 where $\mathcal{E}$ denotes the environment profile, $\mathcal{O}$ denotes organizational or deployment policy, and $\mathcal{H}$ denotes human authority configuration.
-This formulation supports policy portability without requiring the agent itself to be rewritten for each deployment context.
+This formulation supports policy portability without requiring the agent itself to be rewritten when the deployment setting changes.

-\subsection{Failure and Recovery Model}
+\subsubsection{Failure and Recovery Model}